 - Cars come with “basic” insurance though it doesn’t cover damage or theft.
 You can purchase additional insurance from the rental company.

 Before you visit South Korea, you’ll probably learn that the country possesses over 1,500 miles of coastline.
 That makes it hard to not start here when planning your road trip in Korea.
 We spent two years in a wonderful coastal city (Yeosu) and absolutely loved going for drives along the water, whether by car or scooter.
 There are also tons of wonderful spots to explore between Mokpo and Incheon on the west coast, especially Taean (technically an island) where we stayed for Korea Burn.
 Unfortunately, that wonderful event is no more, but hopefully, it will come back someday!
 One tip for camping in that part of the country is to pack extra intense mosquito spray because those little bugs are just too much!

 Highway 7 that runs up the east coast and ends (for now) at the Goseong DMZ.
 A friend once told me that Korea’s east coast is essentially one long stretch of beach.
 I think he’s right.
 Among the many South Korean patches of sand we visited, I have to say that Naksan Beach was the best for camping and a sunrise walk at the nearby temple that overlooks it.
 We started this route by driving from Yeosu through Daegu to Pohang in the south, though many visitors coming from Seoul (and other cities in Korea) would likely drive all the way to Sokcho in the north and descend towards Busan.
+If you want to swing by Busan, at least drop by Nampodong at night for some epic street food.
 Bonus points if you can fit Gyeongju in because that’s a place I absolutely fell in love with!